campbel/tilt-linkerd-demo/blog/part_2.md

 ## The gRPC Implementation

-Since the initial blog post (link?) we've now enhanced our application to support both HTTP REST and gRPC communication.
+Since the initial blog post, we've enhanced our application to support both HTTP REST and gRPC communication.
 Key components of our implementation include:

 ### 1. Protocol Buffer Definitions